 Virtual internships are inclusive, open to anyone and everyone, and often self-paced so you can choose your own hours.
 All you need is a decent WiFi connection!

 How do they work?

-Certain larger employers, like Microsoft and Google, already have the technology and infrastructure to deliver their own virtual work experience programmes.
-These are designed to mirror real life wherever possible, and are replacing face-to-face work experience during lockdown.
+Some larger companies, like Microsoft and Google, have the technology and infrastructure to deliver their own virtual work experience programmes.
+These are designed to mirror real life wherever possible, and include opportunities to network and socialise with other employees.

-Other companies; including KPMG, Linklaters and CitiBank, have partnered with InsideSherpa to create module-based virtual internships.
+Other companies; including Accenture, KPMG, Linklaters and CitiBank, have partnered with Forage to create module-based virtual internships.
 These require students to carry out and submit a series of tasks via an online platform.

-We’ve just launched our own Work Ready Virtual Experience with InsideSherpa and Development Beyond Learning.
-(Zip ahead to read all about it.)
+We’ve launched our own Work Ready Virtual Experience with Forage and Development Beyond Learning.
+(Zip ahead and read all about it.)

-Virtual interns don’t just log on, send a few emails and then put Tiger King on.
-Instead, they work alongside full-time employees on real-life projects that have real value for the business.
+Virtual interns don’t just log on, send a few emails and then put Derry Girls on.
+Instead, they work on real-life projects that have real value for the business.